 Last Updated on October 14, 2020 by Chef Mireille

-These delicious spiced multi grain Pumpkin Scones make an awesome seasonal breakfast or brunch when had with delicious homemade cranberry sauce.
+These Spiced Pumpkin Scones with Cornmeal are so delicious.
+Spiced multi grain Pumpkin Scones make an awesome seasonal breakfast or brunch when had with delicious homemade cranberry sauce.

 What says fall more than pumpkin and cranberries?

 These scones are on the healthier side with multi grains, no eggs and just a bit of sugar.

 These non traditional scones make such a great combination with homemade Cranberry Sauce for a delicious fall breakfast or brunch!